fawnoculus/NTM-Fabric/DevNotes/DevNotes.md

-## Coding Documentation
+# Coding Documentation
 I'm going to be honest, this is not really coding documentation, this is more just a recording of decisions that I made during development that I wrote down so that I remember them.
+But it may also be helpful to anyone trying to understand my absolute insanity.

+## Don't forget this Future Me (I will probably still forget it)
-- Datagen will be used for advancements, loot-tables, recipes & tags (where possible)
+- Data Generation will be used for advancements, loot-tables, recipes & tags (where possible)
-- A lot of Models will be done with Datagen, but obviously custom/advanced Models will remain as Json/Blender Files
+- A lot of Models will be done with Data Generation, but obviously custom/complex Models will remain as Json/Blender Files
-- Translation will be done with lang files, not with Datagen
+- Translation will be done with lang files
 - Don't forget to add EMI & JEI compatibility once they port to whatever version we are at

-### Some Stuff will be changed to fit into modern Versions (or because i felt like it):
+## Stuff that was changed from the Original:
-(Maybe make the old names & textures advisable through a resource pack)
+(Maybe we'll make the old names & textures available through a built-in resource pack)

 #### Textures:
 - Industrial Copper -> Standard Minecraft Copper